filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 }
 ```

-When a target actor's `upgrade` WASM entrypoint is called, it can make necessary state tree changes from the calling if needed to its actor code.
+When a target actor's `upgrade` Wasm entrypoint is called, it can make necessary state tree changes from the calling if needed to its actor code.
 The `UpgradeInfo` struct provided by the FVM runtime can be used to check what code CID its upgrading from.
 A successful return from the `upgrade` entrypoint instructs the FVM that it should proceed with the upgrade.
 The target actor can reject the upgrade by calling `sdk::vm::exit()`` before returning from the upgrade entrypoint.

 ### New upgrade_actor syscall

-We introduce a new `upgrade_actor` syscall which calls the `upgrade` wasm entrypoint of the calling actor and then atomically replaces the code CID of the calling actor with the provided code CID, and returns the exit code and block ID of the return.
+We introduce a new `upgrade_actor` syscall which calls the `upgrade` Wasm entrypoint of the calling actor and then atomically replaces the code CID of the calling actor with the provided code CID, and returns the exit code and block ID of the return.
 It is defined as follows:

 ```rust
 pub fn upgrade_actor(